gitofleonardo/AnyDebug/README.md

 + Not working on some apps

 Only works on navtive android app.
-Some views may override `onTouchEvent` and doesn't call `performClick`, this module won't work in that situation.
+Some views may override `onTouchEvent` and don't call `performClick`, this module won't work in that situation.

 + 应用变卡了